ssk-d/fireflutter/README.md

 - Click save.

 - It's important to know that you need to generate two release SHA1 keys for production app.
 One for upload SHA1, the other for deploy SHA1.
 - [Facebook Sign In Setup for Android](#facebook-sign-in-setup-for-android) is required to sign in with Google (in our case).
-Since Facebook login package relies on Google sign in package, when you do Google sign in, you need to set Fafcebook sign in setting also.
+Since Facebook login package is installed and relies on Google sign in package, it will produce missing plugin error when you try Google sign in.
+You can by pass Facebook settings as described in trouble shooting.

 - To see if this setting works, try the code in [Google Sign-in](#google-sign-in) section.